autoplot/documentation/javadoc/org/das2/dataset/QuickVectorDataSet.md

-# org.das2.dataset.QuickVectorDataSetAbstract VectorDataSet that allows for defining a vector dataset by
+# org.das2.dataset.QuickVectorDataSet

- implementing a minimal portion of the api.
+Abstract VectorDataSet that allows for defining a vector dataset by implementing a minimal portion of the api.

-QuickVectorDataSet( )
+# QuickVectorDataSet( )

 ***